A guide to preventing limescale build-up on board yachts

 Reverse osmosis units typical filter a small percentage of the water that enters the system, resulting in a lot of wastewater.
 Additionally, filter cartridges and the reverse osmosis membrane require periodic cleaning / replacement, all additional downtime, labour and cost.

-Marine water softening systems – Electrical
+Electrical water softening systems for superyachts

 Recently a new system has been introduced to the yacht industry from HydroFLOW U.S.A., which may revolutionise yachts by using Hydropath Technology.